Words for colors are adjectives as well. The main color adjectives in Croatian are:

 Kutija je lagana.
 The box is light.

-Croatian also uses these two adverbs to indicate difficulty, in a quite different fashion than in English (the word dosta is here just to practice adverbs a bit):
+Croatian also uses these two adjectives to indicate difficulty, in a quite different fashion than in English (the word dosta is here just to practice adverbs a bit):

 Knjiga je dosta teška.
 The book is quite ‘heavy’. (= hard)